da-nrw/DNSCore/ContentBroker/src/main/markdown/using_iRODS_PAM_auth.md

-== Using PAM Auth features of iRODS in CB
+#Using PAM Auth features of iRODS in CB

 Since Version 3.2 of iRODS, iRODS can authenticate users with the PAM (Pluggable authentication modules) feature as part of the authentication process of iRODS users.